Navigating Co-Parenting After Divorce: 8 Helpful Tips!

 7) Routine schedule for the children to be with each parent

-A routine schedule is assuring to the children and reduces anxiety.
+A routine schedule is assured to the children and reduces anxiety.
 It helps them to adapt to their new life.
-Also, it minimises a sense of rejection and abandonment, affecting their secure attachment needs.
+Also, it minimizes a sense of rejection and abandonment, affecting their secure attachment needs.

-8) Parents are not hostile towards each other
+8) Parents are not hostile toward each other

 10 Surprising Findings on Shared Parenting After Divorce or Separation, JUNE 20, 2017, Dr. Linda Nielsen, Professor of Adolescent and Educational Psychology, Wake Forest University.